France passes law taxing internet giants | DW | 11.07.2019

 Both the French Senate and the lower-house National Assembly supported the move.

 The bill is dubbed GAFA for targeting four US heavyweights: Google, Apple, Facebook, and Amazon.
-However, French officials say it will actually affect around 30 companies, including some from China, Germany, Spain and the UK.
-The bill focuses companies who use consumers' data to sell online advertising, have yearly global sales of over 750 million euros, and revenue exceeding 25 million euros in France.
+However, French officials stressed the law will affect around 30 companies, including some from China, Germany, Spain and the UK, not just the US.
+The bill focuses on companies using consumer data to sell online advertising, have annual global sales of over 750 million euros, and revenue exceeding 25 million euros in France.

-With the Thursday vote, France became the first major economy to pass such tax.
-The French budget is due to receive up to €500 million ($563 million) per year with the GAFA tax, and this income is expected to raise "quickly," according to the French Finance Ministry.
+With the Thursday vote, France became the first major economy to pass such a tax law.
+The French budget is due to receive up to €500 million ($563 million) per year through the GAFA tax, and this income is expected to rise "quickly," according to the French Finance Ministry.

 US complains, starts probe